Dessert cafes in Bangkok you need to try

 Opening hours: Daily, 10:00 – 22:00 (Gateway Ekamai branch)

 Address: Several outlets across Bangkok.
-Venue listed: Gateway Ekamai Building, M Floor, No. 982/22, Sukhumvit Rd, Phra Khanong, Khlong Toei, Bangkok 10260.
+Venue listed: Gateway Ekamai Building, M Floor, No. 982/22, Sukhumvit Rd, Phra Khanong, Khlong Toei, Bangkok 10260 – Google Maps

 Kyo Roll En serve Japanese-inspired desserts full of funk and flair.
 The dessert cafe has multiple show-stopping delicacies, from cakes, parfait, custard pudding, Kakigori, Anmitsu to bubble tea.
 In particular, their roll cakes are their speciality, available in flavours like Hokkaido cream, Matcha and Chocolate.
 They serve these “Kaiseki” style, meaning multi-course, and thus come alongside low-fat soft-cream, a fresh fruit platter, one chocolate truffle and sauce.
 Aside from this, the Yubari Melon Parfait tastes just as good as it looks.
 Inspiration comes mainly from Kyoto, where they source both their matcha green tea and chic interiors.